arunpk95/resulta-task/README.md

 https://codepen.io/arunpk95/pen/ExvwEmZ

-Please visit above link to check/test the webclient for the service
+Please visit the above link to check/test the WebClient for the service

 # Try it locally